russross/s3fslite/README.md

     above) and make sure "`fuse`" kernel module is compiled and loadable since FUSE requires this kernel module and s3fs requires it as well.

+*   You cannot rename directories.
+Doing so will require doing a deep move of everything in the directory.
+This is on my TODO list, but it has not happened yet.

 License: